 Set up an online customer review system, answer any possible questions before they’re asked, and set up FAQ pages with multiple support methods, including live chat and phone, to limit the number of emails you get.
 The fewer emails you get, the faster you can respond to the ones you receive.

 The faster you respond, the better.
-We recommend using customer management software to speed up the process.
+We recommend using Customer Management Strategies to speed up the process.

 Open Business Council offers resources, Trade Finance, business advice, SME Finance and a forum and directory for businesses!
 Improve your business and use the best digital, financial and funding tools to grow ROI – return on investment and ROA – return on attention!